-This is why the Government of South Australia will continue to collaborate, consult and engage with the Autistic and autism communities to ensure our commitments are responsive.
+This is why we will continue to collaborate, consult and engage with the Autistic and autism communities to ensure our commitments are responsive.

 The State Autism Strategy Advisory Committee (the Committee) has played a central role in providing advice to government to support the development of the Strategy.